openshift/local-storage-operator/docs/deploy-with-olm.md

 ### Create and Subscribe to the local-storage Catalog

-By default the local-storage-operator assumes the `local-storage` namespace for it's resources.
+By default the local-storage-operator assumes the `local-storage` namespace for its resources.
 If you're not modifying the example manifests, be sure to create the `local-storage` project or namespace:
 `oc new-project local-storage` or `kubectl create ns local-storage`